loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

     WHERE totaltransactionrevenue IS NOT NULL;

+**5. Column name changes**
-5. Changed the names of the columns v2productcategory and v2productname to productcategory and productname, respectively.
+Changed the names of the columns v2productcategory and v2productname to productcategory and productname, respectively.
 This is more readable for the user.

 Queries to alter names: